greggelong/greg-family/README.md

 In prolog variables are upper case.
 You can use X or Who or any uppper case character or word.
-The variables pattern match with rules and facts to give the result. facts like greg or kent are are lower case.
+The variables pattern match with rules and facts to give the result.
+Facts like greg or kent are are lower case.

-for some questions eg.
+For some questions eg:

 father(kent,Who).

-There are more than one match.
+there are more than one match.
 Click the 'next' button to see other matches.

 Who = greg

 Who = angela

 [You can query this knowledgebase online on SWISH](https://swish.swi-prolog.org/p/greg%20family.pl)